 Chameleon Cold Brew Black Coffee Concentrate, from Target

 If you’re looking for a simple but flavorful cold brew to have at home, Grady’s is an excellent option.
 This coffee is brewed New Orleans style, which means it contains chicory for some subtle sweetness.
 In my, again, humble opinion, the balanced flavor of Grady’s means it’s my favorite cold brew on this list to drink as is, without any milk added.
-At $60 dollars for a 32-ounce bottle of concentrate, which makes about eight coffees, Grady’s isn’t as cost-effective as Chameleon, but as an added bonus, it can be used to make a cup of hot coffee too.
+At $60 dollars for six 32-ounce bottles of concentrate, you get 48 coffees.
+As an added bonus, it can be used to make a cup of hot coffee too.

 You can also buy a Grady’s Cold Brew Kit with “Bean Bags” and a pour-and-store pouch that lets you brew your own in the fridge.